Test credentials

 Things to consider:

-• Can users reset their password without accessing the mailbox?
+• Can users reset their password without accessing the user's mailbox?
 If yes, can we block them from resetting the password?
 If so, it's easier to rotate the credentials, less chance that researchers will (accidentally) block others out.

 • Can we cleanup the accounts automatically every month or so to make it easier to share?